 To ensure groups meet the high standards laid down by the Admiralty, each group is subject to follow-up inspections every 18 months by a serving Royal Navy Officer.
 This ensures that it is the 101 best Sea Scout Groups, which are recognised.

-There are many privileges of by recognised, some of which are outlined below:
+There are many privileges of being recognised, some of which are outlined below:

 - Uniform badge worn by recognised groups